katiaipduarte/online_portfolio/README.md

 		- What features do I need to have?
 	2. User Stories
 	3. Model the Data
-	4. Think through the pages I need in my app
+	4. Think through the pages I need
-   	5. 3rd party gems/packages I need to use in my app
+   	5. 3rd party gems/packages I need to use

 ## Questions

 	1. I am building a personal/portfolio site.
-A place where I cab share examples of my work, and have people contact me.
+A place where I can share examples of my work, and have people contact me.

 	2. I am building it for myself.
 Show potential employers that what I know with real examples.